 Sometimes a second person may be able to contribute to the safety of an activity and corresponding guidance may recommend this.
-A second person may also contribute to the safety of the first person, thus the manager will need to determine whether accompaniment brings a definite benefit to the safety of the worker.
+A second person may also contribute to the safety of the first person; thus, the manager will need to determine whether accompaniment brings a definite benefit to the safety of the worker.

 Another example of a task where a second person could usefully contribute to the reduction of risk is in the case of reversing vehicles.
-A survey by the Health and Safety Executive shows that around 20% of fatal injuries involving vehicles occur during unsupervised reversing manoeuvres.
+A number of fatal injuries involving vehicles occur during unsupervised reversing manoeuvres.

-5. PERMITS TO WORK
+7. PERMITS TO WORK

-- 5.1 In certain circumstances, particularly when the risks are considered high or where specific legal requirements exist, a written permit to work system must be prepared.
-This system is a powerful tool in the planning and control of work activities and enables specific hazards to be identified and places strict requirements on how work is to be carried out. - 5.2 Some activities are commonly associated with permits to work, such as entry into confined spaces, on to roofs, hot work, excavations, electrical testing etc. - The use of a permit to work system may be a useful control measure wherever hazardous conditions arise out of work activities.
-Health and safety risks over and above those normally encountered in the workplace can be minimised in this way. - 5.3 It is in the nature of permits to work that a high degree of supervision is implied, requiring authorising signatories and some detailed documentation, for example, start and finish times, the exact work to be carried out, safety requirements.
-The manager issuing the permit to work should carry out an inspection to confirm that all specified measures have, in fact, been taken.
+7.1 In certain circumstances, particularly when the risks are considered high or where specific legal requirements exist, a written permit to work system must be prepared.
+This system is a powerful tool in the planning and control of work activities and enables specific hazards to be identified and places strict requirements on how work is to be carried out.
+7.2 Some activities are commonly associated with permits to work, such as entry into confined spaces and on to roofs, hot work, excavations, electrical testing, etc.

+The use of a permit to work system may be a useful control measure wherever hazardous conditions arise out of work activities.
+Health and safety risks over and above those normally encountered in the workplace can be minimised in this way.

-5.4 However, it is inherent in lone working, that the remote site or peripatetic worker cannot be subject to the same degree of inspection or supervision.
-As a means for ensuring safety, a modified permit on the following lines may be useful in establishing that all the foreseeable outcomes have been taken into account.
+- 7.3 It is in the nature of permits to work that a high degree of supervision is implied, requiring authorising signatories and some detailed documentation, for example, start and finish times, the exact work to be carried out, safety requirements, etc., The manager issuing the permit to work should carry out an inspection to confirm that all specified measures have, in fact, been taken. - 7.4 However, it is inherent in lone working that the remote site or peripatetic worker cannot be subject to the same degree of inspection or supervision.
+As a means for ensuring safety, a modified permit may be useful in establishing that all the foreseeable outcomes have been taken into account.

-This modified permit differs from the standard format in that an employee will not 'permit' himself or herself to work, unless certain conditions prevail.
+A modified permit differs from the standard format in that an employee will not 'permit' himself or herself to work unless certain conditions prevail.
 The burden in this case is very much on the individual employee to act responsibly and with discretion.
 It also underlines the fact that it is the employee alone who can make that decision.